ChaiWithJai/recursion/README.md

 ## Foundations Solutions

 The written solution are found in each directory in this repository.
-If you are looking for Video Solutions, check for a file called `SOLUTION-VIDEOS.md` in directory.
-There are only Solution Videos for the TestFirst series.
+If you are looking for video solutions, check for a file called `SOLUTION-VIDEOS.md` for each directory.
+There are only solution videos for the TestFirst series.

 ### TestFirst Part 1 - Solution Videos